gitbls/pistrong/README.md

 Or, if you're so inclined, do it yourself and leave a pull request.

 Testing and documenting cert installation steps for Android and MacOS is another area where I would really appreciate your help.

+## Troubleshooting

+If you're having problems and can't sort them out, please download and run the script `pscollect` and provide the output from it when you open an issue on this github. `pseollect` gathers up all the relevant information to help jump-start the process.